Pretrained Optimization Model for Zero-Shot Black Box Optimization: Parameters and Training Dataset

 \section{Parameters and Training Dataset}

 The primary control parameters of CMA-ES and L-SHADE are automatically adjusted.
 For LGA and LES, we utilized the optimal parameters provided by the authors without modifications.
 Other hyperparameters were tuned using grid search to identify the optimal combinations, and multiple experiments were conducted accordingly.
 Detailed parameter settings are presented in Table \ref{tab:baselines settings}.
 Each experiment reports the mean and standard deviation of the results from various sets of experiments, with a consistent population size of 100 across all trials.
+All experiments are performed on a device with GeForce RTX 3090 24G GPU, Intel Xeon Gold 6126 CPU and 64G RAM.